ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 typealias Codable = Decodable & Encodable
 ```

-Today we'll be focusing specifically on the Decodable part.
+In this article we'll be focusing specifically on the Decodable part.
 Decodable is meant to be used by types that, as the name suggests, can be decoded 😀.
 Here's what the declaration of Decodable looks like:

 ```swift
 public protocol Decodable {